 Probiotics and UC

-Probiotics are live microorganisms that help “good” bacteria to grow in your intestine.
-They’re found in foods such as yogurt, kefir, sauerkraut, kimchi, miso, and tempeh.
+Probiotics are live microorganisms that help “good” bacteria grow in your intestine.
+You can get them from foods like yogurt, kefir, sauerkraut, kimchi, miso, and tempeh.
 They’re also available as a dietary supplement.

 How do probiotics help with UC?
 They act as a barrier.
 They line your bowels so bad bacteria don't reach the intestinal wall.
-They also change the makeup of your gut biome, adding good bacteria to balance out the bad.
+They also add good bacteria to your gut to balance out the bad.
 This lowers inflammation and helps calm your body’s reaction.

 Not all probiotics are equal when it comes to treating UC.
 Several studies have shown two specific probiotics to work:

 1.E. coli Nissle (Mutaflor) is a strain of E. coli that is “non-pathogenic.”
 That means it won’t make you sick.
 Studies show that it can bring people with UC into remission for at least a year.
 Remission means you have few or no symptoms.

 2. VSL#3 is a combination of eight probiotics.
-Some studies show that it has brought UC patients into remission for at least 24 weeks.
+Some studies show that it has brought people with UC into remission for at least 24 weeks.

 How to Take Probiotics

 When you take probiotics for UC, there are two key things to know.

-- You'll likely need to take them for a while.
+- You'll probably need to take them for a while.
 Your stomach acid kills bacteria, whether good or bad.
 Experts suggest that you take the probiotics for at least 7 to 10 days to get enough good bacteria.
-Studies have treated patients with probiotics for up to 6 to 8 weeks.
-You need millions and millions -- possibly billions -- to start relieving UC symptoms.
+Studies have treated people with probiotics for up to 6 to 8 weeks.
+You need millions and millions -- possibly billions -- of good bacteria to start relieving UC symptoms.